vickmuir/Backup/change-password-evault-backup-service.md

 ## Overview

-Each EVault Backup service has an associated password used to access EVault within WebCC.
+Each EVault backup service has an associated password that is used to access EVault within WebCC.

-For many {{site.data.keyword.BluSoftlayer_full}} products and services, the password storage feature within the {{site.data.keyword.slportal}} is used solely for storage or tracking of the password and changes made to it within the {{site.data.keyword.slportal}} are not applied to the product or service.
-This is **not** the case for EVault Backup.
-Changes made to the EVault Backup password within the {{site.data.keyword.slportal}} will be made to the service itself.
-Please make changes while keeping in mind that they will impact your service directly.
-Follow the steps below to change an EVault Backup password in the {{site.data.keyword.slportal}}.
+For many {{site.data.keyword.BluSoftlayer_full}} products and services, the password storage feature within the {{site.data.keyword.slportal}} is used solely for storage or tracking of the password, and changes made to the password within the {{site.data.keyword.slportal}} aren't applied to the product or service.
+It's **not** the case for EVault backup.

+Changes made to the EVault backup password within the {{site.data.keyword.slportal}} will be made to the service itself.
+Change your password while keeping in mind that it will impact your service directly.

-## Change an EVault Backup Password
+## Change an EVault backup password

-1. Access the EVault Backup Storage screen on the [{{site.data.keyword.slportal}}](https://control.softlayer.com/){:new_window} by clicking **Storage** > **Backup**.
+1. Access the EVault backup screen on the [{{site.data.keyword.slportal}}](https://control.softlayer.com/){:new_window} by clicking **Storage** > **Backup**.
-2. Click anywhere on the row for the desired EVault Backup to expand the view.
+2. Click anywhere on the row for the wanted EVault backup to expand the view.
 3. Click the **Show** check box to view the current password.
 4. Enter the new password in the **Password** field.
 5. Click **Update**.